 Best Engineering Majors for Achieving the Highest Starting Salary

-The National Association of Colleges and Employers (NACE) reported that petroleum and chemical engineering majors were offered the highest starting salaries among the 2010 class of college graduates (www.naceweb.org).
-This is in large part due to the growing demand for engineering program graduates and the fact that engineering majors made up only five percent of the total bachelor's degrees granted in 2008, as reported by the National Center for Education Statistics (www.nces.ed.gov).
+The National Association of Colleges and Employers (NACE) reported that petroleum, computer and chemical engineering majors were offered the highest starting salaries among the 2013 class of college graduates (www.naceweb.org).
+The average starting salary for 2013 graduates of petroleum engineering bachelor's degree programs was $93,500, according to NACE, while computer engineering graduates reportedly averaged $71,700 per year.
+Graduates of chemical engineering bachelor's degree programs were offered an average starting salary of $67,600.